-- 1. Willing to be actively involved with clients; monthly visits to sites - 2.
-Experience with nonprofit organizations - 3.
+- 1. Willing to be actively involved with the program including monthly visits to sites - 2.
+Experience with nonprofit organizations and youth development - 3.
 Talk with students, parents, staff and other stakeholders frequently - 4.
-Be accessible - 5.
-Mindful of the $21^{st}$ CCLC staff as their customer. - 6.
-Regular communication with 21st CCLC leaders, responsive to their needs
+Be accessible and responsive - 5.
+Mindful of the 21st CCLC staff as their customer. - 6.
+Regular communication with 21st CCLC leaders, responsive to their needs - 7.
+Provide clear, honest and relevant recommendations for improvement